 The tussle began during the first visit to her home when Josephine uttered the ‘stupid’ words ‘Mom, I will not undergo the cut!’
 Her mother thought she was teasing.
 She repeated again and again.
 It was now clear to her mother’s ears that she meant it.
 How could she?
 Coming from a community that practices FGM, it was impossible, it was unheard of.
 How will her father welcome the news?
 ‘Your father will not accept it!
 Period!’
 Warned her mother.
 Their visit had brought both good and bad news!

-They went back to think of the way forward.
+They travelled back awkwardly not conversing.
 They both wanted to be role models in both their communities.
 Parsanka reached out to Josephine’s brother to convince his father about her sister’s decision but nothing yielded.
 It only worsened family relationship.
-‘It became so complex!’ recalls Parsanka.
-He quit the talks and told them he can only wish them the best.
+‘It became so complex!’ recalled Parsanka.
+Josephines’ brother quit the talks and told them he can only wish them the best.

 Parsanka and her fiancée were left with one option; to do away with traditional marriage and marry the civil way, but this meant cutting links with both families.
 Which would have been very wrong.
 So this option was impractical.